sdoboli/Lab8_CSC16_S21/README.md

 	no changes added to commit (use "git add" and/or "git commit -a")

-	You will see the helloWorld.cpp file marked as modified.
+	You will see the firstProgram.cpp file marked as modified.
-	Then hello file as untracked - means that git does not 'know' about this file.
+	Then firstProgram and out_firstProgram files as untracked - means that git does not 'know' about these files.

-	You can add files to your local git repository with command: git add file_name
+	Add out_firstProgram file to your local git repository with command: git add out_firstProgram

-	To commit changes to the local git repository type: git commit -a A text editor will open - write a message that describes your change.
+	To commit changes to the local git repository type: git commit -a A text editor will open
+		- write a message that describes your 'change.
 In my case the nano editor opened.
+For example write: "Changed firstProgram.cpp" .
 Save your changes with ctrl-o.
 Exit with ctrl-x.

 	It is a good practice to commit changes frequently.
 This allows you to return to a previous version.